Noita (video game): General

 Noita is a single-player video game in which the player character is a witch who finds, collects, and casts spells in a procedurally generated 2D world where every pixel is physically simulated.
 The player fights enemies that include creatures named after Finnish mythological creatures such as Hiisi and Iku-Turso.
 The story opens with a cutscene that references the Karelian and Finnish national epic Kalevala.
 The goal in the main story of the game is to get the Sampo and use it to turn the world into gold.

 The game consists of biomes, or unique areas within the game, which contain various new enemies, objects, spells, wands, and biome specific topography.
 The main path consists of eight biomes stacked on top of one another, descending deeper into the cave as the player progresses through the main game.
-These biomes are separated by "Holy Mountains", zones generally free of enemies that allow the player to edit their wands, buy new wands or spells, and select perks that change gameplay, such as giving immunity to certain types of damage, or limiting the maximum HP of the player in return for huge damage increases.
+These biomes are separated by "Holy Mountains", zones generally free of enemies that allow the player to edit their wands, buy new wands or spells, and select perks that change gameplay, such as giving immunity to certain types of damage, or limiting the maximum HP of the player in return for increased damage.
 Each successive biome generally contains stronger enemies and more valuable objects or spells than the last.
 In order, the biomes in the main path are: Mines, Coal Pits, Snowy Depths, Hiisi Base, Underground Jungle, The Vault, Temple of the Art, and The Laboratory.
 In the final biome, The Laboratory, resides the main boss of the game, Kolmisilmä'.
 This boss will only start attacking the player once they grab the Sampo, which can be used to either end the game or start a New Game+, depending on player actions.
+The Sampo's name changes based on the number of "Orbs of True Knowledge" possessed by the player, with the final name being "Amulet of Yendor", which is likely a reference to Rogue.

 Physics

-One of Noitas main mechanics is its physics system inspired by falling sand games (particularly the game The Powder Toy); every pixel in Noita is simulated.
+One of Noitas main mechanics is its physics system inspired by falling sand games (particularly the game The Powder Toy); nearly every pixel in Noita is simulated.
 This means that, for example, wood can burn and disappear while creating smoke pixels, which can eventually suffocate the player.
 Lava can be poured into water (or vice-versa) to create rock, while also evaporating some of it into steam, which eventually condenses back into water and falls down like rain.
 This system allows for some alchemical reactions, like making new magical liquids by combining two others, or purifying a body of dangerous liquid.
 Besides the simulated pixels, there are also some Box2D physics built into the world that can allow the player to throw or kick objects into enemies to deal relatively large amounts of collision damage.